psi4/psi4/doc/sphinxman/source/manage_release.rst

 Publish GitHub release
 ----------------------

-* On GitHub site "Draft a New Release" with newly minted tag
+* With an anticipated or newly minted tag, go to https://github.com/psi4/psi4/releases/new (or "Draft a new release" button on GitHub site).
+* Release title takes the form: ``v1.8, 2023-05-11``
 * Fill in frontmatter style and links from previous GitHub release
-* Fill in RN from hopefully existing RN issue
+* Fill in RN from hopefully existing RN issue.
-* Fill in RN by going through the top posts from all PRs from this milestone
+* Fill in RN by going through the frontmatter from all PRs from this milestone, particularly the "User API & Changelog headlines" section.
+* Save the draft release until tag is finalized.
 * "publish" release.
-This establishes release date for GitHub API
+This establishes the release date for the GitHub API.
 * Close the RN issue.
 * Close the milestone (should be 100% complete).
+* Open a milestone for the release that's a year out.

 Publish GitHub postrelease